clexp/Books_blog/worklist.md

 - [ ] configure pf firewall rules for WireGuard routing
 - [ ] test end-to-end connection from cloud to VM
 - [ ] push to github

+## Medium Priority - Content Management

+- [ ] correct image links - match right image to right book
+- [ ] add all authors for unreviewed books
+- [ ] add all unregistered books to database
+- [ ] write reviews for all unreviewed books
+- [ ] consider moving current book images to review body
+- [ ] add new book-shaped images for book slots (current images are reading/holding photos)
+- [ ] organize backdrop bookshelf images for site-wide use
+- [ ] organize list card desaturated images for listing page

 ## Medium Priority - Site Features